amanda-donini/SQL_Project_Ironhack/README.md

 <a name="Structure"></a>

 ### Files Avaiable:
-Our project is divided between six main files.
+Our project is divided between seven main files.
 The web scraping file of Switchup website, the database file that creates the database in SQL, the two csv files that were generated from the web scraping file to make the analyses, the ERD file with the tables generated in SQL and it's connexions and the SQL file with the script for the tables.

 - scraper_modified.ipynb